HighCarlSagan/m-hypr-config/README.md

 ## Credits

-Based on hypr-dots with custom modifications.
+Based on [HyprDots](https://github.com/prasanthrangan/hyprdots) by [Prasanth Rangan](https://github.com/prasanthrangan) with custom modifications and enhancements.

+## License

+This configuration inherits the GPL-3.0 license from HyprDots.
+See [LICENSE](LICENSE) for details.